 Episode 3

-Following on from episode 2, this episode introduces the other resources and physical constraints of human metabolism: mineral resources, greenhouse gases, climate change and other types of pollution.
+Building on Episode 2, this episode examines other physical resources and constraints: mineral resources, greenhouse gases, climate change and pollution.

 - 5.3 Pollution